 - SQL Queries

-Of course, a business analyst needs analytical tools, for the efficient designing and implementing of processes to forecasting and gap analysis.
+Of course, a business analyst needs analytical tools, for the efficient designing and implementing of processes for forecasting and gap analysis.
 The other skills necessary to be a successful business analysis are as follows:

 - Data review